 - honey (1/2 teaspoon)

-- essential oil of chamomile, lavender or rose (1 drop)
+- the essential oil of chamomile, lavender or rose (1 drop)

 If you can’t find essential oils to work with, you can leave them out or replace it with a dash of organic turmeric.
 Turmeric acts as a brightening agent and helps to offset dark circles when applied topically.
 By all means, feel free to replace the jojoba oil with your favorite facial oil-just keep it out of your eyes.

 An Easy to Use Eye Mask